Alexandra G. McInturf

 One of my favorite quotes comes from renowned biologist E.O.
 Wilson: “We are not afraid of predators, we’re transfixed by them, because fascination creates preparedness, and preparedness, survival.”
 Like many children, I felt that fascination at a young age.
 Unlike most others, I haven’t been able to relinquish it since.

 Originally from Cincinnati, Ohio, I graduated Cum Laude from Williams College (MA) with dual degrees (B.A.) in biology and English.
-I am now a PhD candidate in Animal Behavior at the University of California – Davis, where I worked with Dr. Pete Klimley in the biotelemetry laboratory and am now a joint member of the marine ecophysiology laboratory (under Dr. Nann Fangue) and a movement ecology laboratory (under Dr. Damien Caillaud).
+I am now a PhD candidate in Animal Behavior at the University of California – Davis, where I began my work with Dr. Pete Klimley in the biotelemetry laboratory.
+I am currently a joint member of the marine ecophysiology laboratory (under Dr. Nann Fangue) and a movement ecology laboratory (under Dr. Damien Caillaud), as well as part of the Coastal and Marine Sciences Institute.
 During my time in the field, I’ve had first-hand experience with many large carnivorous shark species, including white sharks, tiger sharks, hammerhead sharks, and sandtiger sharks, through internships with Oceans Research in South Africa and the Bimini Shark Lab in the Bahamas.